Computer and Network Resources Use

 Protection of Computer and Network Resources

-- Authorized individuals using VCU computer and network resources are expected to use reasonable and appropriate care in their use of those resources, such as exercising prudence on accessing websites and links that might contain malware harmful to VCU systems, and placing sensitive VCU systems in physically secured locations.
+- Authorized individuals using VCU computer and network resources are expected to use reasonable and appropriate care in their use of those resources, such as exercising prudence on accessing websites and links that might contain malware harmful to VCU systems, and placing sensitive VCU systems in physically secure locations.

 Access to Computer and Network Resources